 Knowing what to expect from your mammogram can make it a more comfortable experience.
 Talk to your doctor about the best time of the month to schedule your mammogram and what to expect when you get there.
 You'll also want to ask when you should expect to hear results.
 As part of the answer to this question, you should also ask where you should schedule your mammogram.
 If you have a choice, you'll want to use a facility that specializes in mammograms and you'll want to return to the same facility each year for easy comparisons.

-Will you be performing a clinical breast exam today?
+Will you be preforming a clinical breast exam today?

 Are there other screening tests that you recommend for someone with my risk factors?

 A mammogram is currently the most common screening test for breast cancer.
 However, it is not necessarily the best option for all women.
-If you have been identified as having high risk of breast cancer, your doctor may recommend an MRI.
+If you have been identified as having a high risk of breast caner your doctor may recommend an MRI.

 What happens if the mammogram finds something abnormal?

 Very few mammograms show an abnormal result.
 Remember, a mammogram doesn't find cancer - it finds abnormalities that may be cancer.
-Upon further examination, most abnormal results are related to a benign, harmless breast condition or normal breast tissue that simply appeared different on the day of the exam.
-It is important that you follow up with your doctor if you have an abnormal result so you can ask questions to find out what process or tests the doctor most often recommends in this situation.
+Upon further examination, most abnormal results are related to a benign, harmless breast condition or normal breast tissues that simply appeared different on the day of the exam.
+It is important that you follow up with your doctor if you have an abnormal result so ask this question to find out what process or tests the doctor most often recommends in this situation.

-When you schedule your mammogram, ask more questions, such as:
+When you schedule your mammogram, don't be afraid to ask more questions such as:

 - How long will the mammogram take?